blue-oil/blueoil/.github/PULL_REQUEST_TEMPLATE.md

-Dcribe what this patch does to fix the issue.
+# What this patch does to fix the issue.

 Link to any relevant issues or pull requests.